Interested in Chinese art and culture? Consider volunteering for the Chinese Culture Center of San Francisco!

 OTHER WAYS TO GET INVOLVED:

-Heritage Walk Docents: Engage and share the Chinatown community through our heritage walking tour, “A Tale of Two Chinatowns.”
+Heritage Walk Docents: Engage and share the Chinatown community through our heritage walking tour, “Dynasty to Democracy” and “A Tale of Two Chinatowns.”
 Here’ a chance to expose visitors to different perspectives of Chinatown and the Chinese American experience through our walks.
-Docents lead small groups of visitors and school groups on an educational walking tour through San Francisco’s Chinatown to promote a better understanding of the history of Chinatown, the Chinese American community, and the role of the Chinese Culture Center in Chinatown.
+Docents lead small groups of visitors and school groups on an educational walking tour through San Francisco’s Chinatown to promote a better understanding of the history of Chinatown, the Chinese American community, and the role and contributions of the Chinese people in America.
 Bilingual a plus but not required.
 For more information, see the Docent job description.

 We are currently in need of Mandarin-speaking docents!